 You may already know that Arizona is a no-fault divorce state.
 The only grounds in a no-fault divorce are that the marriage is irretrievably broken.
 Neither spouse is required to prove marital misconduct (adultery, for example, or abandonment) for the court to dissolve the marriage.
 If one party wants a divorce and the spouses do not reconcile, then the Superior Court Judge will dissolve their marriage.
 Marital misconduct can have an impact on child custody factors, though.
 And when coupled with marital waste, marital fault may influence property division factors, too.

-Working toward a divorce settlement by negotiating a separation agreement with the assistance of your attorney is almost always an efficient and cost-effective process that can save on attorney fees.
+Working toward a divorce settlement by negotiating a separation agreement with the assistance of your divorce attorney is almost always an efficient and cost-effective process that can save on attorney fees.
 There are times, however, when litigation and trial are necessary to resolve outstanding issues.
-Your Chandler divorce attorney will discuss the legal issues presented in your case, in light of your goals, and the position of your spouse on those issues.
+Our Chandler divorce attorneys will discuss the legal issues presented in your case, in light of your goals, and the position of your spouse on those issues.
 We always recommend the strategy best-suited to protecting your rights and achieving your goals.

 With every family law petition involving minor children – including cases following paternity establishment between unwed parents – a parenting plan in the best interests of the child will be required.
 And unless the parents agree on a plan, they may be ordered to give mediation a fair try.
 In every case, child custody will be ordered with a determination of legal decision-making (often shared) and scheduled parenting time.

-Generally, court proceedings for our family law and divorce clients, including those seeking military divorce, will be heard in the Superior Court in one of Arizona’s 15 counties.
+Generally, court proceedings for our family law and divorce clients, including those seeking a military divorce, will be heard in the Superior Court in one of Arizona’s 15 counties.
 Chandler parents who are involved in a dispute over child relocation, for instance, may have their petitions heard in the Superior Court in Maricopa County.

 Orders of protection and injunctions against harassment (OOP and IAH, respectively) may be obtained from a judge of the Chandler Municipal Court.
 In a pre-divorce situation where there is a threat of domestic violence, for example, one spouse (the victim) may obtain an OOP to keep the other spouse away and prohibit contact and communication.
 Violating the OOP can result in immediate arrest by Chandler police or other law enforcement.

 In a vulnerable adult situation, for instance, an OOP may be obtained to keep an abusive person from contacting an elderly victim and from visiting that victim’s residence.
-This is definitely something to discuss with a knowledgeable estate planning and probate attorney.

 “When I walked into [SLG] … I was put at ease!
 Starting with [my case manager who] explained the process of my case in a way that I could understand, to my attorney Amy [Dohrendorf], who took me step-by-step at what was the best action to take for my case.
 I was always informed … and every time I called with a question [my case manager] answered the phone and was able to help me or find the help I needed….”